-More Science Atom Power: Tackling the Problems of Modern Life 2011 is the International Year of Chemistry—a well-deserved celebration of that science's profound power By The Editors Illustration by George Retseck The popular idea that chemistry is now conceptually understood and that all we have to do is use it is false.
+More Science Atom Power: Tackling the Problems of Modern Life 2011 is the International Year of Chemistry—a well-deserved celebration of that science's profound power By The Editors THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In Illustration by George Retseck The popular idea that chemistry is now conceptually understood and that all we have to do is use it is false.
 Sure, most of the products we use in our daily lives were made possible by modern chemistry.
 But producing useful compounds is far from all chemists do.
 In fact, many of the most pressing problems of modernity—from making cars cleaner to altering the fate of living cells—are, at heart, problems in chemistry and will require chemists to solve them.
 So, too, will some of the most fundamental mysteries in science.
 The International Year, a United Nations designation, has the theme of “chemistry—our life, our future” and is being honored with a range of activities globally.
 Our own celebration follows.
 Learn about 10 open questions that all have chemistry at their core and about the surprising role of chemical signaling in human interactions.
 These stories underscore how far and deep the science of chemistry reaches into our modern life.
-This is only a preview.
-Get the rest of this article now!
-Select an option below: Buy Digital Issue Customer Sign In *You must have purchased this issue or have a qualifying subscription to access this content It has been identified that the institution you are trying to access this article from has institutional site license access to Scientific American on nature.com.
-Click here to access this article in its entirety through site license access.
-ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.
+THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In Buy Digital Issue $7.99 Add To Cart Digital Issue + Subscription $39.99 Subscribe ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.